 Baud: 57600.
 Data: 8 Bit.
 Parity: None.
-Stop Bits: 2.
+Stop Bits: 1.
 Flow: None.

-The level of debug message can be set using the #define DEBUG\LEVEL.
-This is described in the file usb\common.h in the USBStack directory.
+The level of debug message can be set using the #define DEBUG_LEVEL.
+This is described in the file usb_common.h in the USBStack directory.
 Note that a high level of debug messages can significantly slow down the system.
+To remove all debug messages from the build then #define RELEASE.

-2.4 Host Application Software
+3.3.Host Application Software